lowkeyAngry/hugo-starter/README.md

 ### How We Created This Example

-To get started with Hugo for deployment with Vercel, you can use the [Hugo CLI](https://gohugo.io/commands/) to initialize the project:
+To get started with Hugo for deployment with Vercel..., you can use the [Hugo CLI](https://gohugo.io/commands/) to initialize the project:

 ```shell
 $ hugo new site project-name